lightbits/lightbits.github.io/euler/euler.markdown

-# Rotations and mathematical hammers
+# Rotations and mathematical hammers: Part 1

 **"If all you have is a hammer, everything looks like a nail."**